neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Caching.rst

 Configuration
 =============

-The cache framework is configured in the usual FLOW3 way through YAML files.
+The cache framework is configured in the usual TYPO3 Flow way through YAML files.
 The most important is *Caches.yaml*, although you may of course use *Objects.yaml* to further configure the way your caches are used.
 Caches are given a (unique) name and have three keys in their configuration: